Construction Surety Bonds -

-Surety bonds help a construction project progress with ease.
-It guarantees that almost all privately funded projects witness a smooth transition from construction financing to permanent financing.
-It also provides support to the contractor, as well as ensures project completion.
+These bonds guarantee that almost all privately funded projects witness a smooth transition from construction financing to permanent financing.
+They also provide support to the contractor as well as ensure project completion.
 On public projects, surety bonds support pre-qualification of contractors, payment protection for subcontractors and contract completion protection for the public.

 A bid bond is a written assurance from the third party guarantor (generally a bank or an insurance firm) who submits to the customer (otherwise known as the principal) the obligation by the bidder (the contractor) of a submitted bid.
 It is to make sure that the contractor will enter into a contract, proceed with the contract and will replace the bid bond with a performance bond.